In the developing world, the ability to use one’s hands is crucial—the vast

 Over the past four decades, ReSurge has performed thousands of reconstructive

 surgeries to restore hand function.
+More than half of ReSurge's burn patients seek care for hand injuries.
 Nearly 500 children and adults

 have their hand function restored and their lives transformed each year.
 It